Keeping track of time as a mom can be difficult. Here are seven of my best tips on how to organize my time as a mom.

 I like to set a timer for 30 minutes and see how many dishes I can get done or how much of my house I can clean.

 When the timer goes off I can either continue or move on to another task that needs to get done.

 Setting a due date for a project is also an excellent idea!
 We are about to have some guests come and stay at our home and I have said we must have our current bathroom project finished before they get here.

 The good thing about a due date is it holds us accountable and it helps me to plan out my time in a way that gets the project done.

 6 – Delegate

 See what other people can do for you.
-For instance, in our home, I like to delegate chores to family members that can handle them.
+For instance, in our home, I like to delegate chores to family members who can handle them.

 My children are at the age now where they can help put away their own clothes.
 As a mom, I think we take on everything to keep our homes running smoothly.
 But there is no reason why everyone can’t help around the house.